 Knight Architects has won a contract to design a replacement bridge over the River Eamont in the village of Pooley Bridge, the Lake District

-The 45-metre long crossing will be a replacement for the historic 18th-century stone arch Pooley Bridge (pictured) and the village’s namesake, which was destroyed by devastating floods as a result of Storm Desmond in December 2015.
+The 45m-long crossing will be a replacement for the historic 18th-century stone arch Pooley Bridge (pictured), the village’s namesake, which was destroyed by devastating floods as a result of Storm Desmond in December 2015.
 A temporary bridge has been in place since March 2016.

 Knight Architects will work around the temporary bridge and develop the design with Cumbria County Council.

-Martin Knight, director at Knight Architects, said: ’Bridges often mean a lot to people on a personal level and this is felt most deeply when they are destroyed.
+Knight Architects director Martin Knight said: ‘Bridges often mean a lot to people on a personal level and this is felt most deeply when they are destroyed.

 Work on the scheme will start immediately.

-Knight Architects has recently completed a 50-metre bridge across the River Avon in Bath – the first new bridge in the World Heritage city for more than 100 years – and has designed other bridges including the £600 million Mersey Gateway and the A55 Third Menai Crossing.
+Knight Architects recently completed a 50m bridge across the River Avon in Bath – the first new bridge in the World Heritage city for more than 100 years – and has designed other bridges including the £600 million Mersey Gateway and the A55 Third Menai Crossing.